Masters Frequently Asked Questions

 All taught Masters programmes, regardless of the mode of study, start in mid-September.
 There are no provisions to start in January.
 All full time MA programmes end on 30 September the following year, once the dissertation has been submitted.
 MA Results are available in December.

-Further details about the preparatory course will be included with your offer letter.
+Further details about the preliminary course will be included with the offer letter

 How many Taught Masters programmes can I apply for per academic year?